KatelynnMM/generate-logo/README.md

 then follow the prompts answering all the questions an a logo will be generated with the given information.
 ```

+### Note to Grading Team

+When checking my commits you'll notice that they are lacking, and one says "large see README".
+I had an issue with my gitignore file that I could not figure out, and knew if I pushed I would send all my node-modules and package-lock.json to Github.
+So i carried on with the rest of the challenge until I could address it Monday.
+Turns out I was simply missing the "dot" for the file (rolling my eyes at myself).
+By that time the bulk of the work was done hense the one rather large commit.

 ### Links